Gift Certificates and Gift Cards

 Gift certificates and gift cards issued by Connecticut businesses will most likely be covered under the Connecticut state law.
-Gift certificates and gift cards that are sold online or over the phone and shipped to a Connecticut address are also subject to our law.
 To be covered by our law, the gift certificate and gift card must have been:

 - Sold in Connecticut; and

-Even though these types of gift cards have expiration dates and fees, there are a few rules:
+Even though these types of gift cards have expiration dates and fees, there are a few rules.
+The gift card:

-- the gift card cannot expire within the first five years from the date it was issued;
+- Cannot expire within the first five years from the date it was issued;

-- fees must be disclosed when the gift card is purchased;
+- Fees must be disclosed when the gift card is purchased; and

-- any money added to the gift card may not expire within five years from the date it was deposited; and
+- Any money added to the gift card may not expire within five years from the date it was deposited.

 Neither Connecticut nor Federal law protects you if your gift certificate or gift card is lost or stolen.
 Some businesses may allow you to register your gift certificate or gift card, which could help you reclaim your balance if it is lost.
 You should check with the business or their website to verify.

 It is very difficult to get your money back on an unused gift certificate or gift card if a business closes.
 That's why it's important to use gift cards as soon as possible after receiving them.